 To know the working of 8085 microprocessor, we should know the timing diagram of 8085 microprocessor.
-With help of timing diagram we can easily calculate the execution time of instruction as well as program.
-Before go for timing diagram of 8085 microprocessor we should know some basic parameters to draw timing diagram of 8085 microprocessor.
+With help of timing diagram, we can easily calculate the execution time of instruction and as well as program.
+Before going for timing diagram of 8085 microprocessor, we should know some basic parameters to draw timing diagram of 8085 microprocessor.
 Those parameters are

 - Instruction Cycle

 Parameters of Timing Diagram

 Now we should go for what is instruction cycle, machine cycle and t-state?

 Instruction cycle is the total time taken for completing one instruction execution

 Machine cycle is the time required to complete one operation such as accessing either the memory or an I/O device